Gichimu/news-articles/README.md

   their own password or have it selected for them.
 If they select N for no, a random password is selected for them.

 ## Dependencies
-The application has 2 dependencies: Pyperclip and Random.
+The application has 2 dependencies: Jinja2 and Werkzeug.

 ## Languages
 The application is written in American english.

 ## Setup/Installation Requirements
 No setups and installations required.
-The application just needs to be ran on a terminal.
+The application will run on any web browser.

 ## Technologies Used
 * The python language
+* flask python framework

 ## Support and contact details